Exam accommodations in the online learning environment

 Exams for students with disabilities

 UBC continues to be responsible for accommodating disabled students participating in their courses, programs, and other activities.
-The Disability Resource Centre (DRC) remains in place to determine students’ eligibility for accommodations, to facilitate accommodations, and to support the Faculties to meet this responsibility.
-The online learning environment has necessitated some changes to process but the principles and the Policy LR7 remain the same.
+The Disability Resource Centre (DRC) remains in place to determine students’ eligibility for accommodations, facilitate accommodations, and support the Faculties to meet this responsibility.
+The online learning environment has necessitated some changes to the process but the principles and the Policy LR7 remain the same.
 The DRC is providing both online and in-person invigilation as of September 2021.

 The staff at the DRC are available to support instructors in determining how best to accommodate students given the format and/or platform of their online exam.

 Process for accommodated exams using Canvas:

 - Six days prior to the date of the test, an instructor will receive an email explaining that at least one student has requested accommodations for that test.
 Instructors should log into the Accommodation Portal to see who has requested accommodations and to provide test information to the DRC.

 - No later than two business days prior to the test, instructors are required to create their quiz/test in Canvas, add the publish date, and complete the “online exam information” page requested in the Accommodation Portal.
 Once the materials are loaded, instructors should enter the extended time by altering the settings for those students in the Canvas course.
 The DRC Exam Coordinators are available to support this process.

 - Starting at the two-day mark, Exam Coordinators will begin checking exam settings in Canvas courses to ensure that these settings are correct and students will receive their extended time accommodation appropriately.